Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Online associate degrees allow you to choose from any school anywhere in the state, ensuring you find the best fit for your personal goals and interests

-- Online associate degrees don’t require you to relocate for just two years, which adds time and expense; instead, you can stay at home and save
+- Online associate degrees don’t require you to relocate for just two years, which adds time and expense.
+Instead, you can stay at home and save

 - Online associate degrees are most often offered with asynchronous class formats that allow you to shift your studies around to whatever parts of your day or your week make the most sense for your lifestyle and obligations